-In the first part of this series I discussed the ALU of our CPU.
-In this part we’ll take a look at the data and program storage and how to address the data.
+In the first part of this series, I discussed the ALU of our CPU.
+In this part, we’ll take a look at the data and program storage and how to address the them.
 I’ll also discuss how the ALU is controlled.

-Like I said in part 1, I decided to go with the harvard-archictecture, which means that our program and data storage are physically and logically different parts of the CPU.
+Like I said in part 1, I decided to go with the Harvard-architecture, which means that the program and data storage are physically and logically different parts of the CPU.
 So let’s start with the data storage.
 First of all, we’ll need some registers to quickly store data from calculations that will be used in future calculations.

 But where do we put these registers?
-Let’s take a look at our ALU from part 1:
+Let’s take a look at our ALU:

-On the top-left corner of this block diagram, there are two 8-Bit numbers, labelled A and B. These are buffers.
-The values for the next calculation will be loaded from the register-file into these buffers.
+On the top-left corner of this block diagram, there are two 8-Bit numbers, labeled A and B, which are stored in buffers.
+The values for the next calculation will be loaded from the register-file.

 This is the place where our micro-programs are going to be stored.
-Of course you can’t just simply create such programs in a high-level language.
-Without a compiler you’d have to either hard-wire the program onto the CPU or you’d have to flash a ROM with binary numbers, where each address of the ROM is one line of code.
+Unfortunately, you can’t just create such programs in a high-level language without a compiler.
+You’d either have to hard-wire the program or you’d have to flash a ROM with binary numbers where each address of the ROM is one line of code.
 I’ll go with the second method.
-For this purpose, let’s think about one micro-instruction (a.k.a one line of code).
+For this purpose, let’s think about one micro-instruction.

 One micro instruction

-One thing to note: A lot of these features are not yet implemented in our CPU, but I think it’s a good idea to discuss the features, we want to support, before actually designing the hardware, so you’ll need to use your imagination on a lot of things for now, but I promise you, everything will be covered by the end of this series!
+One thing to note: A lot of these features are not yet implemented in our CPU.
+However, I think it’s a good idea to discuss the features we want to support before actually designing the hardware.

 Instruction length: 0-Bit

 First of all, we need to tell the ALU what to do next.
-As our ALU supports 3 operations for sure (AND, ADD, NOT), we’ll at least need two bits to be able to address all of these operations.
-It’s also not bad to simply push through a value without changing it.
+As our ALU supports 3 operations for sure (AND, ADD, NOT), we’ll at least need two bits to be able to address all of them.
+It’s also not bad to simply pass a value through without changing it.
 This function can come in handy when you simply want to shift a data-word without using it in any arithmetic or logic function.
 So our ALU-OP table looks like this:

 Our instruction-length is now: 2-Bit

-Next we’ll absolutely have to tell the ALU which registers to use for the next calculations and also where to put the result.
-As we have a register-file with 16 entries, we’ll need 4 bits to address one entry.
+Next, we’ll have to tell the ALU which registers to use for the next calculations and also where to put the result.
+As we have a register-file with 16 entries, we’ll need 4 bits to address each of them.
 So we’ll need 3*4 = 12 additional bits in our instruction.

 Instruction length: 14-Bit

-We’ll also need one bit to enable the write-back to the register file, because maybe we don’t even want to save it back.
+We’ll also need one bit to enable the write-back to the register file because sometimes, the result should not be saved in a register.

 Instruction length: 15-Bit

 There is the option to shift the result.
-The programmer can choose from the following options: don’t shift, (logical) shift left and (logical) shift right.
+The programmer can choose from the following alternatives: don’t shift, (logical) shift left and (logical) shift right.
 This CPU will not have an option for arithmetic shifting built into the hardware.
-So the application programmer has 3 options, therefore we’ll need to add 2-Bits:
+So the application programmer has 3 options, therefore we’ll need to add 2 bits: